-Standard Concepts and Competencies Supportive Practices 16.1 K.A The learner will: The adult will: Distinguish between emotions and identify socially accepted ways to express them.
+Standard Concepts and Competencies Supportive Practices Examine the impact of emotions and responses on view of self and interactions with others.
+The learner will: Recognize and label more complex feelings (e.g., frustrated, anxious, embarrassed).
 Express feelings that are appropriate to the situation.
-Express feelings verbally, through play, and artistic representation.
-Name a range of feelings (e.g., happy, sad, angry, surprised).
-Control negative responses (e.g., express response in appropriate way: talk with a peer or tell a teacher).
-Know when to withhold expressions of feelings in certain situations.
-Use Positive Behavior Support to encourage students' social and emotional success.
+Express feelings in multiple ways (e.g., verbal or nonverbal, play, art, journal).
+Control negative responses (e.g., express in appropriate way: talk with peer or tell teacher).
+Know when to withhold expression of feelings in certain situations.
+Discuss emotions and impact on others.
+The adult will: Use Positive Behavior Support to support students' social and emotional success.
 Establish and state clear behavior expectations.
 Offer materials to creatively express emotions.
 Read books about feelings and talk about the outcomes.
 Engage students in discussions about how they feel when they experience certain situations (e.g., positive and negative).
-Model appropriate emotional responses (e.g., "I feel" "That made me feel").
+Model appropriate emotional responses (e.g., "I feel").
 Explain appropriate "cool-down" strategies.
-Respond to students verbal and nonverbal cues.
+Respond to students' verbal and nonverbal cues.